 “Okay then,” she said and unlocked the car doors for her.
-When she got into the backseat, Idara looked disappointed.
+When the lady hopped into the backseat, Idara looked visibly disappointed.

-“Please come to the front,” she said nicely to the lady.
+“Please come to the front seat,” she said nicely to the lady.

 “No, I am fine here.
-Femi likes me here,” she said bluntly and took out her iPhone eleven, and started taking selfies and laughing.
+Femi likes me here,” the beautiful replied bluntly.
+She took out her iPhone 11 and started taking selfies while laughing.

 Idara realized through her several phone calls that she was Femi’s girlfriend.
-She was surprised that her boss would go out with a girl who looked so spoilt.
-She had always imagined his girlfriend to be simply classy and decently dressed.
+She was surprised that her boss would go out with a girl who looked so spoiled.
+She had always imagined his girlfriend to be simple, classy and decent.

 “Hey, Femi called me and apologized o.
 He is taking me to Four Points to make it up to me today.
-See how I might end up marrying this man like play, like play,” the girl said, laughing in a manner that irritated Idara.
+See, I might end up getting married to this man like play, like play,” the girl said.
+She kept laughing in a manner that irritated Idara.

-When they got to Four Points, she ordered Idara to come open the door for her.
+When they got to Four Points, she ordered Idara to come to open the door for her.

 “The door is open,” Idara replied.

-“I know the doors are open, come down and open the door for me.”
+“I know the doors are open.
+Come down and open this door for me.”

-“I can’t do that please.
-Get down from the car, I have meetings to attend,” she said rudely.
+“I can’t do that, please.
+Get down from the car.
+I have meetings to attend,” Idara replied.

-The girl sighed, opened the car door, then she paused.
+The girl sighed, opened the car door and paused.

-“I am simply taking it lightly today because today is the first time I am seeing you.
+“I am simply taking it lightly because today is my first time meeting with you.
 The next time you try this, you might lose this job.”

-She sighed and called Femi and told him that he’d dropped the girl at the hotel.
+She sighed then called Femi to inform him that she had dropped the girl at the hotel.